*Warning has graphic imagery *

 Nick now dressed into his private clothing, patted George onto the shoulder, “Go home.
 I will do the paperwork”

-It took Nick an hour to fil out the paperwork.
+It took Nick an hour to finish the paperwork.
 The Major reminded those still in the officer that They were good citizens and heroic.
 Nick had read such words on posters.
 Nick walked the cold streets and climbed into a street tram.
 He sat in silence as he watched the civilians clamour around him on.
 The buildings were washed in grey, he looked at them as they slowly passed.
+Nick gazed at the remaining of a playground that had been stripped bare a decade earlier during the war of patriotic victory.
+Now it was a concrete reminder of sacrifice.

 No one spoke, Nick did not want them to know that he was an officer for the State but perhaps his expression concerned them.
 Nick paid little mind to it.
 He tried not to look at any of them.
 He did not want to make a connection, he had to make such sacrifices.
 For them.
 Each of them was secure because of a man like him, doing the unthinkable.
 He also did not wish to see them, outside living and smiling because one day they may be on their knees before him in the basement.